 President Biden is 80 years old; at age 78, he became the oldest person to assume the presidency in U.S. history.
 By the end of his term, he'll be 82.
-Now that Biden has officially confirmed that he's running for reelection, he would be 86 by the end of his second term, eight years older than the average life expectancy for an American male.
+Now that Biden has officially confirmed he is running for reelection, he would be 86 by the end of his second term, 12-and-a-half years older than the average life expectancy for an American male, per the Centers for Disease Control and Prevention.
 Ronald Reagan began his second term at the age of 73 and is widely believed to have suffered from Alzheimer's toward the end of his presidency.
 The median age of American presidents on Inauguration Day is 55.

 Is he showing signs of cognitive decline?

 Not necessarily.
 Biden frequently stumbles over his words, but that could be at least partially because of his history with a stutter.
-Journalist John Hendrickson described Biden's stutter, and his lifelong struggle to control it, as the president's "most visible weakness" but also "the main source of his grit and determination."
-Senior care experts note that some forms of dementia can lead to stuttering and that childhood stutters sometimes reemerge among elderly people, especially if they experience an increase in confusion or anxiety.
+In an interview with PBS, journalist John Hendrickson described Biden's stutter and his lifelong struggle to control it as the president's "most visible weakness" but also "the main source of his grit and determination."

-Last year, in an op-ed for The Hill, Marc Siegel noted that "at least 15% of those over the age of 75 have some cognitive impairment," that the president has several risk factors that could increase the likelihood of cognitive issues, and that the doctor's report following Biden's physical in November 2022 found "a significant worsening in the president's gait, which in some cases can be related to degenerative disease in the brain or the spinal cord."
+In a 2022 op-ed for The Hill, opinion contributor Marc Siegel, M.D., noted that "at least 15% of those over the age of 75 have some cognitive impairment."
+He also said that the president has several risk factors that could increase the likelihood of cognitive issues, and that the doctor's report following Biden's physical in November 2022 found "a significant worsening in the president's gait, which in some cases can be related to degenerative disease in the brain or the spinal cord."
 That report also concluded that Biden was "fit to successfully execute the duties of the presidency."

-Democrats should see Biden's advanced age "as a not ideal situation but one that's better than the likely alternatives," Matthew Cooper wrote in the Washington Monthly.
-While Biden's satisfactory health reports have been "less than reassuring," Cooper said he has "been able to do the job well, and he's done it in better physical shape than previous presidents who overcame worse infirmities," such as Ronald Reagan, Franklin D. Roosevelt and Woodrow Wilson.
+Democrats should see Biden's advanced age "as a not ideal situation but one that's better than the likely alternatives," Matthew Cooper wrote in Washington Monthly.
+While Biden's satisfactory health reports have been "less than reassuring," he has "been able to do the job well, and he's done it in better physical shape than previous presidents who overcame worse infirmities," such as Ronald Reagan, Franklin D. Roosevelt and Woodrow Wilson.
 "Barring a cataclysmic health decline," Cooper added, "Biden will be in better shape in a second term than Reagan, FDR and certainly Wilson."
-Biden's age may be "unprecedented," but so would losing with his record, Cooper concluded.
+Biden's age may be "unprecedented," but so would losing with his record.

-Based on his unpopularity in recent polls, The Wall Street Journal's editorial board believed the public understands "that electing an octogenarian in obvious decline for another four years could be a historic mistake."
-Asking people to elect a man who's already the oldest president to hold office "is a risky act that borders on selfish."
-While the Journal contended that the White House hides Biden's "real physical and mental state," the editorial board said, "his decline is clear to anyone who isn't willfully blind."
+Based on his unpopularity in polls from the spring of 2023, The Wall Street Journal's editorial board concluded that the public understands how "electing an octogenarian in obvious decline for another four years could be a historic mistake."
+Asking people to elect a man who is already the oldest president to hold office is a "risky act that borders on selfish," the board wrote at the time, and the president's "decline is clear to anyone who isn't willfully blind."

 What does polling show?